Home Staging: Sell a Lifestyle, Not Just a House

 Update it to Make it Great

-Most buyers are looking for a bit of an upgrade in their lifestyle when they search for a new home to buy; however, not every home seller’s staging budget consists of adding high-end stainless steel appliances in the kitchen or Carrier marble vanity tops in the bathrooms.
+Most buyers are looking for a bit of an upgrade in their lifestyle when they search for a new home to buy; however, not every home seller’s staging budget consists of adding high-end stainless steel appliances in the kitchen or carrera marble vanity tops in the bathrooms.
 Regardless of the age of your house, a few simple updates can work just as well to give a potential buyer the impression that they are moving up in the world and into a home that offers some modern amenities.

 A simple change in wall color can update a space instantly.
 Outdated finishes, such as faux wood paneling, sponge painting or vinyl wall paper date a home dramatically and do anything but evoke that modern, fresh feel so many buyers want.
 Strip that wall paper and paint or take down that paneling.
-Paint your walls in soothing neutral tones that will compliment anyone’s décor, such as tan, taupe, and sage green.
-If you have wood trim and molding, paint it white or cream to give a slight contrast between it and the wall color.
+Paint your walls in soothing neutral tones that will compliment anyone’s décor, such as tan, taupe, light gray, or sage green.
+If you have wood trim and moulding, paint it white or cream to give a slight contrast between it and the wall color.
 This not only draws attention to a great selling feature of your home, but it updates the overall feel of the rooms--dark wood trim tends to date a space (think 1970’s and ‘80’s) as much as paneling and old wall paper.

 If it is at all feasible in your budget, try to replace outdated light fixtures and ceiling fans.
 Besides wall finishes, nothing dates a house more than old lights.
 If possible, replace older brass fixtures with chrome or brushed nickel fixtures for a more up-to-date look.